johnnys-memos/johnnys-memos.github.io/pages/managing-your-chain.md

 is typically expected of your current role.
 Good companies and organizations will be setup so that your direct manager is the most important manager to serve in your management chain.

+If you don't want to advance your career one rung at a time, then climbing the traditional corporate ladder is probably not the best means for achieving professional success at the speed you desire.